Japanese eel: Aquaculture

 The culturing of eels was started in Japan in 1894 and has become the most significant eel culture industry in the world since.
 Japan is the biggest consumer and producer of eels generating approximately 70–90% of the eel population as of 1991.
 The farming of the Japanese eel is challenging due to the breeding habits.
-Scientists and farmers have never been able to breed an eel, so this species' agriculture relies heavily on their catch in their elver stage.
+This species' agriculture relies heavily on their catch in their elver stage.
 A net is strewn across the rivers that these eels migrate up in the early autumn, and then they are transported to cultured ponds to grow to commercial size.
-The female eel grows to a much bigger size and has a longer life span than the male eel therefor; the cultured population is made up of 90% female eel.
+The female eel grows to a much bigger size and has a longer life span than the male eel; therefore, the cultured population is 90% female.
 The heavy farming of this species has negatively impacted the conservation of the species; however, the production and consumption have not slowed.

+To address the decline in wild populations at its source, Japan has pursued the development of a closed-cycle aquaculture system for the Japanese eel (Anguilla japonica), in which individuals are reared from eggs to adulthood in captivity, induced to spawn, and their offspring are subsequently raised to maturity in successive generations.
+In 1973, Hokkaido University succeeded in hatching eel eggs in a laboratory for the first time in the world.
+In 2010, Japan became the first country to achieve induced spawning using broodstock that had been raised to adulthood from artificially obtained eggs.
+By 2026, the production cost per fully farmed Japanese eel had been reduced from an initial 40,000 yen to approximately 1,800 yen, or one twenty-second of the original level.
+However, this remains roughly three times higher than the cost of conventional aquaculture, which relies on the capture of wild juvenile Japanese eels and their subsequent grow-out to market size.
+In May 2026, Aeon Co., Ltd. began sales of kabayaki prepared using fully farmed Japanese eel, marking the first commercial offering of its kind worldwide.